-This article was last updated Apr 11, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 11, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The travel insurance industry is growing by leaps and bounds.
 Yet, travel insurance policies can be confusing for travelers and could add unnecessary expenses to travel spending.

 Americans spent almost $2.8 billion on travel insurance in 2016, a 19% jump from 2014 according to the U.S. Travel Insurance Association.